 Breakfast gets plenty of attention along the Grand Strand, with hundreds of diners and cafes throwing open their doors to the morning crowd.

 Fuel up for a busy day of shopping, watersports or golf at any of the area's many pancake houses.
 Olympic Flame Pancake House in downtown Myrtle Beach and Johnny D's are among those specializing in hot stacks, omelets and more.
 Waffle-worshipers will thrill to the wonders of the Cinnaroll, red velvet or coconut-banana waffles at Johnny D's three locations (North Myrtle Beach, Myrtle Beach and Surfside Beach).

 Ready for a morning taste adventure?
-Duck into Myrtle Beach's Fractured Prune Doughnuts for a Key lime pie or salted caramel doughnut.
+Duck into Myrtle Beach's Duck Donuts for fresh doughnuts slathered with your choice of gooey glazes and toppings.
 For lighter appetites, snag a freshly made bagel with your favorite schmear from Benjamin's Bakery & Café in Surfside, one of several bagel shops serving the beach crowd.

 Burgers, Dogs and Such

 A juicy burger or chili dog paired with an icy cold beverage captures the simple, easygoing flavor of beach life.

 Kick back in the casual atmosphere of a burger joint like Hamburger Joe's, where the meat is hand-patted and served hot off the grill.

 Nosh retro-style with a burger and shake at Burky's Grill in Myrtle Beach or check out the fun '50s atmosphere of Johnny Rockets at Broadway at the Beach.

 Don't forget to order a scoop of chili on your fries.
 If hand-cut fries are a weakness, indulge your craving at any of the River City Café locations.